Afrozaktar/Interactive-Lab-Hub/Lab 1/README.md

 too shall we come to understand computer-mediated interaction by recreating the interactive masterworks of our time.

-This week, every person will draw a different masterwork from a hat.
+This week, every team will draw a different masterwork from a hat.
 Some are conceptual pieces, some are historical works, some are modern-day products — but they all share one thing: **their central mode of interaction is carried by light.** Think of Tinker Bell in the original stage production of *Peter Pan*,